MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-howto-rdl-report-layout.md

 ms.author: solsen
 ---

-# Creating an RDL Layout Report
+# Creating an RDL layout report

 When you create a new report for [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)], there are two things you have to consider; defining the report dataset of data items and columns, and then designing the report layout.
 These steps show you how to create a simple report based on an RDL layout.
 For more information about the report object, see [Report Object](devenv-report-object.md).
 And to learn how to extend an existing report, see [Report Extension Object](devenv-report-ext-object.md).